seanjones2848/Rinsed_code_challenge/README.md

 Note: There may be many​ rows in the file, so be sure to optimize your solution to scale.

 What is the big O notation for your program?

+From using combinations in my logic from the Ruby library (which should be the most expensive function), the big O for it should be O(n ^ min{2, n - 2}).
+So the big O for this problem should be O(n^2)

 ### Bonus Question (optional)

 You are considering giving gifts to 1 more friend.
 Instead of choosing exactly 2 items to give, allow for 3 gifts.
 What is the big O notation for your program now?

+Based on the assumptions above the big O for this would be O(n^3)